Floorp-Projects/Floorp/services/healthreport/docs/dataformat.rst

 detectedLanguageChangedAfter
-    Integer count of the number of times the user manually adjusted the detected language after having first translated the page.
+    Integer count of the number of times the user manually adjusted the detected language after having first translated the page. deniedTranslationOffer
+    Integer count of the numbers of times the user opted-out offered page translation, either by the Not Now button or by the notification's close button in the "offer" state.

 Additional daily counts broken down by language are reported in the following
 properties: